 4 tbsp Mustard seeds ( a mix of brown and yellow gives the best color but I had only brown this time).
 Ideally soaking for 30mins to an hour is best as it softens the mustard seeds for grinding.

 (I put peeled and cubed raw mango in the mixie to get roughly grated mangoes.)

 8-10 hot green chilli chopped

-With a splash of water make a smooth paste.
+Add a splash of vinegar (approx. 2tbsp) and 1/3rd Cup of Mustard Oil to the blender jar.
+Make a smooth paste.
 Try to make the paste in one go instead of pulsing.